-In 2023, Danone purchased 61 ktons of palm oil and palm oil fractions worldwide.
-On full-year basis Danone sourced 95% RSPO Segregated (which is DCF) and 3% RSPO Mass Balance, totalling 98% RSPO certified volumes.
-The remaining 2% was conventional palm oil sourced in and used in Africa.
+In 2024, Danone purchased 58,503 tons of palm oil and palm oil fractions worldwide.
+On full-year basis Danone sourced 97% RSPO Segregated (vs 95% in 2023) and 2.2% RSPO Mass Balance, totalling 99.2% RSPO certified volumes.
+The remaining 0.8% was conventional palm oil sourced in and used in West-Africa (2% in 2023).

-We have been working with our local teams to decrease the percentage of remaining conventional palm oil sourcing (by 1%).
+Our teams have been actively engaging with our suppliers to decrease the percentage of remaining conventional palm oil sourcing (by 1.2%).
 The conventional palm is sourced from and used locally in products for Ghana and Nigeria.
-During 2023 we made significant progress in closing the remaining non-RSPO volumes for Danone.
+During 2024 we made significant progress in closing the remaining non-RSPO volumes for Danone.
 This was primarily driven by securing our upstream supply chains against ongoing external factors causing volatility across the supply base.